Outdated UI, pricey plans, longing for white label but not wanting to spurge on the Enterprise plan, or poor branding possibilities.

 Best For: Those On A Budget Looking To Sell Their Services Online

 Zendo is a great tool for any service based business, whether we’re talking about marketing agencies, translators, copywriters, developers, or anyone else, Zendo has the right features to ease running your business.

-You can set up productized, custom, free, and soon even subscription services, systemize your processes with customizable workflows, keep your clients updated on their orders, issue quotes, invoices, and create your very own Service Catalog.
+You can set up productized, custom, free, and even subscription services, systemize your processes with customizable workflows, keep your clients updated on their orders with statuses & triggers, issue quotes, invoices, and create your very own Service Catalog.

 And if you’re on a budget, you’re in for a treat, because Zendo offers its Starter plan completely for free, with no time limits.
-You also get 5 premium tokens that let you properly test out automatic payment requests.
-The tokens renew each month, and give you a great peek into a paid Zendo subscription.
+You also get 5 premium tokens that let you properly test out automatic payment requests and subscriptions.
+The tokens renew each month, and give you a great peek into a paid Zendo plan.